calccrypto/OpenPGP/README.md

 `CleartextSignature` does not inherit from PGP and cannot read non-Cleartext Signature data.

-The `exec/main.cpp` file provides a simple command line tool that uses modules from the exec/modules directory to provide functionality.
-These can be used as examples on how to use the functions.
-A lot of the output was based on/inspired by pgpdump.net and GPG.
-The command line program can be built with make.

 All data structures have some standard functions:

 Function | Description